gowenrw/BSidesDFW_2019_Badge/README.md

   * ./CH552G_dev_board/ - KiCad 5.x project folder for the CH552G development board
 * [/code/](./code/) - Code for programming the badge
   * ./BSidesDFW_badge/ - Code for the BSidesDFW_2019_Badge
-  * ./ugly_dev_board/ - Code for the Ugly Dev Board
+  * ./CH552G_dev_board/ - Code for the CH552G dev board
   * ./CH552T_dev_board/ - Code for the CH552T dev board designed by WrickertH552
-  * ./CH552G_dev_board/ - Code for the CH552G dev board
+  * ./ugly_dev_board/ - Code for the Ugly Dev Board CH552 Proof of Concept
   * ./include/ - Includes for the 55X chipset used in all the above
 * [/docs/](./docs/) - Documentation created by this project related to the badge
 * [/graphics/](./graphics/) - Artwork and other graphics created by this project for the badge